damomarco/receipt_tracker/docs/architecture.md

     -   `Header.tsx`: Displays the application title, sync status, and a settings menu for managing categories and themes.
     -   `ReceiptList.tsx`: Consumes data from `ReceiptsContext`.
 Renders receipts in collapsible sections grouped by date.
     -   `ReceiptItem.tsx`: Consumes data and functions from `ReceiptsContext`.
 Manages its `isEditing` state, allowing users to edit receipt details.
     -   `AddReceiptModal.tsx`: A complex modal for adding new receipts.
-It communicates with `geminiService` and allows the user to review/edit the AI-extracted data.
+It requests GPS location and communicates with `geminiService`.
+It allows users to review/edit the AI-extracted data and displays clickable suggestions if the AI is uncertain about the location.
     -   `GlobalChatModal.tsx`: Consumes `receipts` data from `ReceiptsContext` for interacting with the Gemini API about the entire receipt collection.
     -   `ManageCategoriesModal.tsx`: Provides the UI for users to add, edit, and delete their custom expense categories.
     -   `SpendingSummary.tsx`: Consumes data from `ReceiptsContext`.
 Displays high-level statistics and contains the `CategorySpendingChart`.